The Ultimate Guide to Video Prospecting in Sales

 How to use video for follow-ups

-Ryan Reisert is our resident sales wizard.
+Ryan Reisert is a best-selling sales author.
 He told us he finds video to be a great method for delivering follow-up information after cold calling.

 “Instead of just sending text in an email, add a video!”